 AIOps is an acronym for “Artificial Intelligence for IT Operations.”
 It is the future of ITOps (IT Operations).
 It combines human and algorithmic intelligence to offer full visibility into the performance and state of the IT systems that companies and businesses rely on in their daily operations.

-It refers to high-end multi-layered technology platforms that enhance and automate IT operations by using machine learning and analytics to analyse the big data collected from different ITOps devices and tools to identify and then react to issues in real time automatically.
+It refers to high-end multi-layered technology platforms that enhance and automate IT operations by using machine learning and analytics to analyze the big data collected from different ITOps devices and tools to identify and then react to issues in real time automatically.

 AIOps requires you to move from siloed IT data to aggregate observational data (for example, job logs and monitoring systems) and engagement data (such as that found in a ticket, event or incident recording) inside a big data platform.